nibble-4bits/aws-local-stepfunctions/README.md

 - JSONPath strings are valid.
 - ARNs in the `Resource` field of `Task` states are valid.
+- There are no invalid fields.
+- All states in the definition can be reached.

-If any of these two checks fail, `local-sfn` will print the validation error and exit.
-To suppress this behavior, you can pass the `--no-jsonpath-validation` option, to suppress JSONPath validation; and the `--no-arn-validation` option, to suppress ARN validation.
+If any of these checks fail, `local-sfn` will print the validation error and exit.
+To partially suppress this behavior, you can pass the `--no-jsonpath-validation` option, to suppress JSONPath validation; and the `--no-arn-validation` option, to suppress ARN validation.

+Alternatively, if you want to completely disable all validations, you can pass the `--no-validation` option.
+Be aware that passing this option implies no guarantees if the provided definition is invalid or contains non-standard fields: running it might result in undefined/unsupported behavior, so use at your own risk.

 ### Exit codes